The federal government has ordered an environmental review of a controversial flood control project west of Calgary.

 “We are committed to building the Springbank Reservoir as quickly as possible while meeting all of the project’s regulatory obligations.”

 The announcement was a relief for the local opposition.

 “We are happy that the federal government said, ‘whoa,’ ” said rancher Ryan Robinson, spokesperson for the local activist group Don’t Damn Springbank.

 About 1,000 submissions went to the government requesting a federal review of the project, which would see a dry reservoir, berms and canal cover about 3,500 acres to hold back future flood waters.

-The group has argued the project should be further upstream in an area called McLean Creek.
+The group has argued the project should be further upstream on provincial land in an area called McLean Creek.

 “We are seeing amazing support from southern Alberta.
 The government is shifting financial and social cost from the inner city to ranchers, farmers and residents of Springbank,” he said.